dystudio/cf-keycloak-buildpack/Readme.md

-The buildpack has support to automatically deploy Service Provider Interfaces (SPI's, *Keycloak extensions*) just by creating a `spi` folder in the application root and moving jars into it.
-When the application starts, WildFly will load these Keycloak extensions and they will be available in the application.
+The buildpack has support to automatically deploy Service Provider Interfaces (SPI's, *Keycloak extensions or plugins*) just by creating a `spi` folder in the application root and moving jars into it.
+When the application starts, WildFly will load these Keycloak plugins and they will be available in the application.

 For extra documentation ...
 * about Cloudfoundry Buildpacks, go to https://github.com/springernature/cf-keycloak-buildpack/blob/master/docs/buildpack-howto.md